Smooth Nested Simulation: Bridging Cubic and Square Root Convergence Rates in High Dimensions: Numerical Experiments

 where $B_1(t),\ldots, B_q(t)$ are independent standard one-dimensional Brownian motions, the matrix $(\sigma_{ij})_{i,j=1}^q$ is lower-triangular (i.e., $\sigma_{ij}=0$ for all $i>j$), and $\mu_i$ takes different values depending on which probability measure is used.
 We assume, for simplicity, that each underlying asset has the same return $\mu$ (i.e., $\mu_i = \mu$ for all $i$) under the real-world measure.
 However, under the risk-neutral measure, it should be identical to the risk-free interest rate $r$ (i.e., $\mu_i=r$ for all $i$).

-In the portfolio, there are three geometric Asian call options with discrete monitoring and three up-and-out barrier call options written on each underlying asset (so the portfolio consists of $6q$ options in total).
+The portfolio consists of six options written on each underlying asset (so the portfolio consists of $6q$ options in total).
+These options include three geometric Asian call options with discrete monitoring and three up-and-out barrier call options with continuous monitoring that can be knocked out anytime between $0$ and $T$.
 Note that both types of options have path-dependent payoffs.
 For an underlying asset with price $S(t)$, the payoff of a geometric Asian call option with monitoring at the times $0=t_0 < t_1 < \cdots < t_M = T$ is $\bigl(\bigl(\prod_{k=1}^M S(t_k)\bigr)^{1/M}-K\bigr)^+$, where $K$ is the strike price, and the payoff of an up-and-out barrier option with barrier $H$ is $(S(T)-K)^+\ind{\{\max_{0\leq t\leq T}S(t) \leq H \}}$.
 We assume that the strike prices of the three Asian options written on each asset are $K_1$, $K_2$, and $K_3$, and the same holds for the three barrier options; moreover, these barrier options have the same barrier $H$.
 We also assume that the risk horizon $T_0=t_{M_0}$ for some $M_0=1,\ldots,M$.
 According to the theory of derivatives pricing \citep[Chapter~1]{Glasserman03}, the value of each option at time $T_0$ equals its expected discounted payoff.
 Therefore, the value of the portfolio at time $T_0$ is

 where $X \in \RR^{3q}$ is a vector of risk factors defined as

 The portfolio loss at time $T_0$ is then $Z \coloneqq V_0 - V_{T_0}(X)$, where $V_0$ is the value of the portfolio at time $0$ and is calculated in the same way as $V_{T_0}$, except with $T_0=0$.
 Further, it can be expressed as $Z=\E[Y|X]$, where $Y= V_0 - W$.